jamarpl/ZenWal/REFERENCE.md

 ## Element selectors

-These elements require direct `background` overrides — the variable alone isn't enough because Zen's JS engine or platform media queries override the variable at runtime.
+These are the known elements that require direct `background` overrides, as Zen's JS engine or platform media queries override the variable at runtime.

 | Selector | What it is | Notes |
 |---|---|---|